FRCDashboard/FRCDashboard/README.md

 This will start a Python server and open the dashboard application.
 Note that you don't have to close and reopen the application every time you make a change, you can just press `Ctrl+R` (`Cmd+R` on Mac) to refresh the application.

 ### Using dashboard through web browser
 The less desirable, but perfectly functional method of viewing your dashboard is to use it like a webpage.
 This method will work even if you don't have the privileges to install `node.js` and `npm`.
-The standard toolbars from your browser will still be shown and will take up space on the screen, and the experience will be less fluid, but it will work.
+The standard toolbars from your browser will still be shown and will take up space on the screen, and the experience will be a bit less fluid, but it will work.

 1. Start the Python server independently:

     Windows:

-        start py -3 -m pynetworktables2js
+        py -3 -m pynetworktables2js

     Mac/Linux (using bash):